LedgerHQ/app-terra/README.md

 - Install `node > v13.0`.
 We typically recommend using `n`

-- You will need python 3 and then run
+- You will need python3 and then run
     - `make deps`

 - This project requires Ledger firmware 1.6